lefayjey/linWinPwn/README.md

     - Extract ADCS information using certipy
     - Check if ldap-signing is enforced, check for LDAP Relay
     - Check mssql privilege escalation paths
-    - Extraction of MachineAccountQuota of user, and all users' descriptions
+    - Extraction of MachineAccountQuota of user, Password Policy and users' descriptions containing "pass"
     - LAPS and gMSA dump
 - Module kerberos
+    - kerbrute user=pass enumeration
     - ASREPRoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)
     - Kerberoasting (and cracking hashes using john-the-ripper and the rockyou wordlist)
 - Module scan_servers